 In 1826, Kearny was appointed as the first commander of the new Jefferson Barracks St. Louis, Missouri.
 During this time, Kearny met, courted, and married Mary Radford, the stepdaughter of William Clark of the famous Corps of Discovery Expedition.
 The couple had eleven children, of whom, six died in childhood.

 In 1833, Kearny became the Lieutenant Colonel of the newly organized 1st Dragoon Regiment, which eventually grew into the U.S. Cavalry, earning him the nickname of the “father of the United States Cavalry”.
 The regiment was stationed at Fort Leavenworth, Kansas.
 By the early 1840s, when emigrants began traveling along the Oregon Trail, Kearny often ordered his men to escort the travelers across the plains to avoid attack by the Native Americans.
 At the outset of the Mexican–American War in 1856, Kearny was promoted to Brigadier General and took a force of about 2,500 men to Santa Fe, New Mexico.
 He also became the Commander of the Army of the West, which consisted of some 1600 men.

-By Kathy Weiser-Alexander, August, 2017.
+By Kathy Weiser-Alexander, updated June 2018.